Kuifje02/vrpy/paper/paper.md

 ---
-title: 'VRPy: A Python package for solving a range of vehicle routing problems'
+title: 'VRPy: A Python package for solving a range of vehicle routing problems with a column generation approach'
 tags:
   - Python
   - Vehicle Routing Problems